 WHAT WE DO

-Our mandate is to create awareness in rural areas, especially marginalized communities, about the need to regularly test their well water quality to ensure they have access to contaminant-free drinking water, to understand the link between contaminated water and illness and disease, and to learn about ways to protect and manage their water supplies.
+Our mandate is to create awareness in rural areas, especially marginalized communities, about the need to regularly test their well water quality, to understand the link between contaminated water and illness and disease, and to learn about ways to protect and manage their water supplies.

 Our main objectives at Rural Water Watch are

-To help build capacity within rural communities to undertake water sampling, become knowledgeable about water testing, and learn how to identify potential contaminants within and outside the community.
+To help rural communities to undertake water sampling, become knowledgeable about water testing, and learn how to identify potential contaminants.

-To further these goals, we work to build capacity in rural Nova Scotian communities through a combination of resource sharing, well protection and water quality workshops, and community-wide water quality analysis programs.
+To further these goals, we work to build capacity in rural Nova Scotian communities through a resource sharing and events such as our annual Healthy Wells Day, Healthy Wells Workshops, and community-based water samplings programs.

 The ENRICH Project